dhis2/docker-deployment/README.md

 ## Monitoring

-This deployment supports optional monitoring through Docker Compose overlays.
 The monitoring stack includes Grafana, Loki, and Prometheus for logs and metrics collection.

 ### Prerequisites

-Before starting the monitoring services, you need to install the Docker Loki Driver plugin:
+The Docker Loki Driver plugin is required

 ```shell
 ./scripts/install-loki-driver.sh
 ```

-**Note**: The plugin is only required when using the monitoring overlay.

 ### Basic Monitoring